 PAN can involve virtually any organ system with the exception of the lungs.
 The disease demonstrates a predilection for certain organs, particularly the skin, peripheral nerves, gastrointestinal tract, and kidneys.
 A nearly universal complaint among patients is some type of pain, caused by myalgias, arthritis, peripheral nerve infarction, testicular ischemia, or mesenteric vasculitis.

 Fevers are a common feature of PAN.
 The characteristics of the fever vary substantially among patients, ranging from periods of low-grade temperature elevation to spiking febrile episodes accompanied by chills (patterns of low-grade fever are more common than are hectic fevers).
 Tachycardia with or without fever may be another feature of PAN.
 Malaise, weight loss, and myalgias are also common.

 Vasculitis of medium-size arteries may produce several types of skin lesions.
 These cutaneous findings include livedo racemosa (Plate 48), nodules, papules, ulcerations, and digital ischemia leading to gangrene.
 All of these findings or combinations of them may occur in the same patient.
 The livedo racemosa (often termed “livedo reticularis”), which may have a diffuse distribution over the extremities and buttocks, does not blanch with the application of pressure to the skin.
-Nodules, papules, and ulcers tend to occur on the lower extremities, particularly near the malleoli, in the ...
+Nodules, papules, and ulcers tend to occur on the lower extremities, particularly near the ...